Cheapest Carrier in 2019: Overnight Shipping Rates

 Overnight shipping, while expensive and usually complex, has become a necessary feature from shipping carriers for customers that need orders as fast as possible.
 2019 will see an increase in overnight shipping rates, which should not come as a surprise to anyone, considering how much goes into overnight shipping.
 We’ve compared rates for overnight orders by carrier based on different weight classes and picked the best for each class and zone, charted below.

 Your choice of carrier is based on a complex mix of criteria including:

 - Delivery time frame

 - Discounts you may have negotiated (or may be able to negotiate) with a carrier

-When it comes to on-time deliveries, available data on the three carriers can be hard to compare, but they appear to be generally similar, with UPS and FedEx exceeding 93% on-time delivery in the run-up to Christmas day 2016, while USPS exceeded 98% on-time deliveries during the same period.
+When it comes to on-time deliveries, available data on the three carriers can be hard to compare, but they appear to be generally similar, according to statistics from the 2017 holiday season (2018 holiday season statistics unavailable).

 Overnight Shipping Rate 2018 Comparison Table: FedEx, UPS & USPS

 Pricing shown in these rows represents the 0.5 lb. price for USPS; for FedEx and UPS, the price shown is for a carrier-provided letter-size envelope, which can weigh up to 0.5 lb.